facebook/react-native-website/docs/virtualizedlist.md

 ### `onEndReached`

-Called once when the scroll position gets within within `onEndReachedThreshold` from the logical end of the list.
+Called once when the scroll position gets within `onEndReachedThreshold` from the logical end of the list.

 | Type                                        |
 | ------------------------------------------- |